 We are a troop for adventurous young women ages 11-17* chartered by the Lackawaxen’s Central Volunteer Fire Company.
 We follow the same national “Scouts BSA” program, that formerly was called “Boy Scouts” with the highest rank that can be earned as the coveted Eagle Scout Rank.

 We are a place for those who are willing to live by the Scout Oath and Law, without regard to race, religion, national origin, mental/physical different-ability (disability), veteran status, marital status, or sexual orientation/identification.

 Scouts BSA is one of many fine programs run by the Boy Scouts of America, including Cub Scouts, Venturing, and other great programs.

-We meet on Fridays, 6 – 7:30pm at the Wallenpaupack Church on Route 590.
+We meet on Monday, 6 – 7:30pm at Wallenpaupack North Primary School (summer meetings are typically held in Bingham Park).
 Our partner troop for boys, Troop 129, also meets at this same place and time, though in separate rooms.
 Each troop functions separately, but we do come together at times for common events, such as special events, large community service projects, CPR classes, etc.

 For more information contact us!

 Information about other Scouts BSA Troops is available at https://beascout.scouting.org/.

 Any adults interested in leadership positions with the Troop must complete a series of State and BSA background checks, as well BSA Youth Protection Training and additional trainings for their specific position.